wludh/tutorials/voyant/voyant.md

 ## Voyant trouble?

 If you find that Voyant runs way too slow then you can [download Voyant](https://github.com/sgsinclair/VoyantServer/wiki/VoyantServer-Desktop) and run it locally on your own computer.
 Now you're no longer relient on Voyant's servers, but you won't be able to send the URL to another person to view.

+## Text Analysis Resources

+Feeling good about Voyant, but not sure about text analysis?
+The [Text Analysis Coursebook](https://walshbr.com/textanalysiscoursebook/) is a great introduction to working with text in a data-driven way.